-Restaurants, dining establishments, food courts, breweries, microbreweries, distilleries, wineries, and tasting rooms may operate delivery, take-out, and outdoor dining and beverage services only, provided such businesses comply with the Guidelines for All Business Sectors, and sector-specific guidance for restaurant and beverage services incorporated by reference herein.
+Restaurants, dining establishments, food courts, breweries, microbreweries, distilleries, wineries, and tasting rooms may operate delivery, take-out, and indoor and outdoor dining and beverage services, provided such businesses comply with the Guidelines for All Business Sectors, and sector-specific guidance for restaurant and beverage services incorporated by reference herein.
 Such guidance includes, but is not limited to, the following requirements:

 - a.
 Occupancy may not exceed the 50% of the lowest occupancy load on the certificate of occupancy, if applicable. - b.
-No more than 10 patrons may be seated as a party. - c.
+All parties, whether seated together or across multiple tables, must be limited to 50 patrons or less. - c.
 Tables at which dining parties are seated must be positioned six feet apart from other tables.
 If tables are not movable, parties must be seated at least six feet apart. - d.
 No self-service of food (except beverages), including condiments.
 Condiments should be removed from tables and dispensed by employees upon the request of a customer.
 Buffets must be staffed by servers.
-For self-service beverage areas, use beverage equipment designed to dispense by a contamination-free method. - e.
+For self-service beverage areas, use beverage equipment designed to dispense by a contamination-free method.

+- e.
 Bar seats and congregating areas of restaurants must be closed to patrons except for through-traffic.
-Non-bar seating in an outdoor bar area may be used for customer seating as long as a minimum of six feet is provided between parties at tables. - f.
+Non-bar seating in a bar area may be used for customer seating as long as a minimum of six feet is provided between parties at tables. - f.
 Employees working in customer-facing areas must wear face coverings over their nose and mouth at all times. - g.
-A thorough cleaning and disinfection of frequently contacted surfaces must be conducted every 60 minutes during operation.
+A thorough cleaning and disinfection of frequently-contacted surfaces must be conducted every 60 minutes during operation.
 Tabletops, chairs, and credit card/bill folders must be cleaned in between patrons. - h.
 If any such business cannot adhere to these requirements, it must close.